-- 1. Overview of Local Government, Tribal, Federal, and State Agency Outreach - 138.
-As part of the pre-application process, Minnesota Power initiated outreach to federal, Tribal, state, and local agencies through in-person meetings and project notification letters.153 - 139.
+1. Overview of Local Government, Tribal, Federal, and State Agency Outreach

+- 151. As part of the pre-application process, Minnesota Power initiated outreach to federal, tribal, state, and local agencies through in-person meetings and project notification letters.192 - 152.
 In November 2022, Minnesota Power attended meetings with local government agencies to provide preliminary project details and a timeline of major milestones.
-Minnesota Power also requested input with respect to the resources under its jurisdiction as well as the identification of federal and state permits and/or approvals that may be required for the Project.154 - 140.
-In November 2022, Minnesota Power met with the Fond du Lac Band of Lake Superior Chippewa to review the Project and request input with respect to resources of interest that may be located within and near the Project Study Area.155 - 141.
-On November 30, 2022, Minnesota Power sent a letter to each local government unit ("LGU") within which the Proposed Route is located, as required by Minn.
+Minnesota Power also requested input with respect to the resources under its jurisdiction as well as the identification of federal and state permits and/or approvals that may be required for the project.
+193 - 153.
+In November 2022, Minnesota Power met with the Fond du Lac Band of Lake Superior Chippewa to review the project and request input with respect to resources of interest that may be located within and near the project study area.194 - 154.
+On November 30, 2022, Minnesota Power sent a letter to each local government unit (LGU) within which the proposed route is located, as required by Minn.
 Stat. § 216E.03, subd.
-3a.156 - 142.
-In December 2022, Minnesota Power mailed Project introduction letters with maps of the Project Study Area to federal, Tribal, state, and local agencies whose constituents may have an interest in the proposed Project.
-The letter introduced the Project and requested agency input regarding public and environmental resources that
+3a.195 - 155.
+In December 2022, Minnesota Power mailed HVDC modernization project introduction letters with maps of the project study area to federal, tribal, state, and local agencies whose constituents may have an interest in the proposed project.
+The letter introduced the project and requested agency input regarding public and environmental resources that may be located within the project study area, or resources that could potentially be affected by the proposed project.196 - 156.
+Table 4 identifies agencies that were contacted by Minnesota Power through meetings or a notification email outside of the public outreach identified in the following subsections.197